Rás 1

 Rás 1 ([rauːs'ejtʰ]; Channel 1) is an Icelandic radio station belonging to and operated by Ríkisútvarpið (RÚV), Iceland's national public service broadcaster.
-Broadcast throughout Iceland on FM (92.4 and 93.5 MHz in Reykjavík), via satellite and also 189 kHz longwave, it is currently among the country's most listened-to radio stations.
+Broadcast throughout Iceland on FM (92.4 and 93.5 MHz in Reykjavík), via DTV radio (DVB-T2) and is also streamed on the Internet.
+It is currently among the country's most listened-to radio stations.